Cray-HPE/docs-csm/upgrade/Stage_4.md

       The upgrade is not complete.
 See
       See [Ceph Orchestrator Usage](../operations/utility_storage/Ceph_Orchestrator_Usage.md) for additional usage and troubleshooting.

-1. Verify that no processes are running version `15.2.15`.
+   1. Verify that no processes are running the old version `15.2.15`.

    The following command will count the number of processes which are running version `15.2.15`.